 We design a method for answering the following questions on a daily basis: which groups should be called the next day? how many hours should each group reduce their consumption? and when should each group who are called begin reducing their consumption?
 We apply our method to the data provided by three major utility companies in California, which offer this kind of programs.
 Our data set contains hourly energy consumption profiles from 2009 to 2014.
 Our analysis indicates that applying our approach can potentially reduce the peak load consumption from 36 to 32 Gigawatt hours in a hot summer day, which corresponds to 50% cost reduction during the peak hours.
 Overall, our experiment shows a potential for 5%-8% saving in the energy generation cost.

 - Fattahi, A., Dasu, S., Ahmadi, R. (2018) Peak Load Energy Management Problem.
-Major revision submitted to Operations Research.
+2nd Major revision invited to Operations Research.
 Download

 - Selected as a finalist in POMS College of Sustainable Operations 2018 Best Student Paper Competition.